aashishagarwal/springboot-kafka-consumer-batch/README.md

 # springboot-kafka-consumer-batch
-springboot-kafka-consumer-batch : consume messages in batch
+springboot-kafka-consumer-batch : consume messages in batch from kafka using spring boot